HBedwell24/Arduino-Yun-Snapshot-Camera/README.md

 Source Code
 ------------------------------------------------------------------
-To get the software side of the project up and running:
+To get the software side of the local project up and running:
 1. Ensure that upload_picture.py (located under 'src') has been stored under the root of the microSD card along with Temboo's Python SDK libaries (which can be found at https://temboo.com/python).
 2. Verify that the 'sketch.ino' file has been successfully transferred to the Arduino via USB or Wi-Fi respectively.